Official Backstory of Rare Dirndl | Rare Dirndl

 To learn about Rare Dirndl's history, let’s start at the very beginning…

-Also around this time one of my girlfriends, (who I met through dancing with the American Aid Society Jugendgruppe) was in Germany studying pastries and I would get almost weekly emails from her with awesome new dirndl designs and the latest trends.
-I wished so badly to be able to have cool dirndls like those in my closet.
-Having grown up as an active member of the German community in Chicago from a very young age, we indeed had a dirndl closet in our home, but all that was in it were some old pieces from the 70s, my dancing uniforms (for lack of a better word) and 2 that I got in Germany… but nothing exciting like the ones she was emailing me.
+Also around this time one of my girlfriends, (who I met through dancing with the American Aid Society Jugendgruppe) was in Germany studying pastries and I would get almost weekly emails from her with awesome new dirndl dress designs and the latest dirndl trends of the alpine regions.
+I wished so badly to be able to have cool dirndl dresses like those in my closet.
+Having grown up as an active member of the German community in Chicago from a very young age, we indeed had a German dirndl dress closet in our home, but all that was in it were some old pieces from the 70s, my dancing uniforms (for lack of a better word) and 2 that I got in Germany… but nothing exciting like the ones she was emailing me.

-I thought I’d try my hand at sewing up my own dirndl styles, creating some new patterns, and really re-thinking how American’s could view the dirndl.
-One thing led to another and in January 2010 I opened up my small business checking account and in April launched the Rare Dirndl website!
+I thought I’d try my hand at sewing up my own traditional dirndl styles, creating some new patterns, and really re-thinking how American’s could view the German dirndl dress.
+One thing led to another and in January 2010 I opened up my small business checking account and in April launched the Rare Dirndl online store!

 The name Rare Dirndl started because my design style was unique and a bit unusual and I knew that the brand would always remain on the smaller side to offer exclusive designs.
 The word ‘Rare’ fit the bill (plus it looked really cool in the original font).

-At this time, I was doing small trunk shows and pop up shops, taking orders and sewing them up myself… one at a time.
+At this time, I was doing small trunk shows and pop up shops, taking orders and sewing them up myself.
 I quickly realized that this is not a sustainable business model and with help from people and places like the Chicago Fashion Incubator, V. Mora and Jane Hamill, I found a local manufacturer, had my patterns perfected and digitized, learned a lot about email & online marketing and I had inventory to sell!

 One of my first ‘trunk shows’ at the DANK Haus Oktoberfest, 2011